My Side of the Island: Staying Off-grid on a Scottish Island

 On Ulva, the daily scroll was replaced by the daily seal watch, and news updates were where the resident flock of Sheep had wandered off to that day.

-I came away from the island reset–with a profound sense of peace.
+I came away from the island with a profound sense of peace.

-I stayed at Cragaig Bothy, an off-grid property on the South side of Ulva.
+I stayed at Cragaig Bothy, on the south side of Ulva, a small island off the coast of Mull.